ujjalsuttradhar/UploaDrop/README.md

 ###Acknowledgements
 First of all I would like to thank the Dropbox Team for providing this awesome service.

-Then I thank Mr. Nuhil Mehdey (nuhil.net) to give me the idea.
+Then I thank Mr. Nuhil Mehdy (nuhil.net) to give me the idea.

 Lets start the development of an simple application called UploaDrop by which end user will upload something to your website, and instead of your host, it will be uploaded on dropbox.